ns-co/assets/README.md

 and various scripts.

 You can play the game using the unpacked assets by setting the variable sv_pure to 0 when starting the game.
+An game exe and a .bat file is included to facilitate this.

 A Windows Powershell script (and a .bat to start it) is included.
 Once started it zips the appropriate folders and creates the various needed PK3 files for distribution:

-pak0-vm: QVM files only (easy to replace)
+- pak0-vm: QVM files only (easy to replace)
-pak1-ui: Menu files, GFX files
+- pak1-ui: Menu files, GFX files
-pak2-maps: Briefings, levelshots, maps
+- pak2-maps: Briefings, levelshots, maps
-pak3-models: Models
+- pak3-models: Models
-pak4-media: Sound, video
+- pak4-media: Sound, video
-pak5-textures: Textures, shaders, lights
+- pak5-textures: Textures, shaders, lights
-pak6-gpl: all GPL content from the Open Arena project
+- pak6-gpl: all GPL content from the Open Arena project

 License
 ------------------------------------------------------------------